commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer stock_line_item:decrement_stock ID`

 Send this attribute if you want to automatically decrement and release the stock this stock line item.
 Can be done only when fulfillment is in progress.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE